meetapandit/equity_market_analysis/README.md

 - Job should be scheduled to run at 5pm every day.

 Step 3: Analytical ETL Load
-- This steps addes 3 new columns for the business analysts to calculate trends in stock price changes
+- This step adds 3 new columns for the business analysts to calculate trends in stock price changes
 - The following 3 columns are added:
   - The latest trade price before the quote.
   - The latest 30 min moving average trade price before the quote.